baby-loris/bla/README.md

     .use('/api/:method?', apiMiddleware(__dirname + '/../api/**/*.api.js'))
 ```

-You can find a working example in [example/middleware](examples/middleware/index.js) directory.
+You can find a working examples in [example/middleware](examples/middleware) directory.

 #### Response
 The middleware returns JSON from the server with ```200``` status (even if an error occured).
 You can distinguish an error and successful response cheking ```data``` and ```error``` fields in the root object.